- Home

 Storm Water Management

 The City of North College hill has developed its own Storm Water Management Plan (SWMP) in order to comply with the requirements of the Clean Water Act (CWA) in accordance with the Ohio Environmental Protection Agency (OEPA) National Pollutant Discharge Elimination System (NPDES) Phase II program.
+A copy of the SWMP is available at the City Administration Building for review.

 The Storm Water Management Plan addresses the six Minimum Control Measures required by the NPDES permit.
 These are: